Spain's regions urge government to impose state of emergency to allow curfews

 MADRID (Reuters) - Spanish regions are urging the central government to take measures that would give them legal backing to impose curfews as the country battles a resurgent coronavirus epidemic.

-Regions expect the government to call an extraordinary Council of Ministers on Sunday to approve the measure, Spanish media including El Pais reported.
+Regions expect the government to call a special Council of Ministers meeting on Sunday to approve the measure, Spanish media including El Pais reported.

 “I would say with almost total certainty there will be one.
 But it has not officially been called yet,” a source from the Spanish government told Reuters.

+Meanwhile the Valencia region announced its own curfew from Saturday night until Dec.
+9.

+Valencia region president Ximo Puig said the curfew, between midnight and 6am, would be covered by a law on procedural measures to deal with COVID-19 which “implicitly” states that such measures could be taken without the need for a state of emergency.

-While many regions favour some form of curfew, the powerful Madrid region opposes it, which has so far prevented a nationwide decision.
+While many regions favour some form of curfew, the Madrid region opposes it, a stance which has so far prevented a nationwide decision.

 Spain has recorded the highest number of COVID-19 infections in Western Europe.
 Total cases rose to 1,046,132 on Friday, while the death toll is nearing 38,000.